A Documentary Analysis · Drawn from public FDDs

 • 02

-Initial trainingFor dumpster and container systems, typically 24–40 hours, in person at the franchisor's headquarters.
+Initial trainingFor most service-business franchise systems, typically 24–40 hours, in person at the franchisor's headquarters.
 Travel, lodging, and food are at the franchisee's expense.

 • 03